11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user Ahmad Rizky Mudzakir – CC BY 4.0

 A common snake near watery areas of Java.
-The Java keelback (Fowlea melanzosta) is closely related to the checkered keelback of India (Fowlea piscator), and was originally considered to be one of its subspecies.
-In 1996 though, it was declared to be independent.
+The Javan keelback (Fowlea melanzosta) is closely related to the checkered keelback of India (Fowlea piscator), and was originally considered to be one of its subspecies, before being declared independent in 1996.
+This species has a mild venom, which is most likely harmless to humans, but still unresearched.

 2 Ashy pitviper